quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company recently launched a new application for its customers.
+### A company recently launched a new application for its customers.
 The application runs on multiple Amazon EC2 instances across two Availability
 Zones.
 End users use TCP to communicate with the application.

 The application must be highly available and must automatically scale as the number of users increases.